 Beginning with racking, there are several racking types: selective or pallet, push-back, pallet- and carton-flow racks, drive-in and drive-through, cantilever, pick modules, rack-supported platforms, rack-supported buildings, shuttle racks, automated storage and retrieval systems (ASRS).
 The racking system can be either free-standing within an existing warehouse or industrial/commercial facility or be a rack-supported system where the racking supports the exterior framework and cladding of the building.
 Most operations will load racking with a machine such as a forklift, crane, or shuttle cart.
 Even in the case of hand-load racking involve a man-aboard lift or crane.

 The typical loads that go into racks are palletized products that can weigh 1,000 pounds or more—but this is not a hard and fast rule.
 Selective racking and similar racks fall under the ANSI MH16.1 standard, while cantilever racking falls under the ANSI MH 16.3 standard.
-To better understand the varieties and differences, visiting the RMI website at www.MHIa.org/RMI or reaching out to an RMI member organization for explanations, brochures and other educational materials is a good place to start.
+To better understand the varieties and differences, visiting the RMI website or reaching out to an RMI member organization for explanations, brochures and other educational materials is a good place to start.

 Shelving, by contrast, is available in two basic models: boltless and bin.
 Shelving is typically free-standing but can be used for both pick modules and shelving-supported platforms.
-Boltless shelving is more akin to racking with vertical upright frames and shelf beams; however, the shelf beams typically require a decking surface for hand-loading with each shelf load usually weighing less than 1,000 pounds.
+Boltless shelving is more akin to racking with vertical upright frames and shelf beams.
+However, the shelf beams typically require a decking surface for hand-loading with each shelf load usually weighing less than 1,000 pounds.